vraj2134/InvestmentDiversifier/README.md

 ### Academic Requirements

-- A video presentation of the project use along with a detailed report can be found at the following Google Drive link: [Google Drive link](https://drive.google.com/drive/folders/1RmTwvu5AGY_vj1AFM0LxeX5Bny_pcODd?usp=sharing)
+- A video presentation of the project along with a detailed report can be found at the following link: [Google Drive link](https://drive.google.com/drive/folders/1RmTwvu5AGY_vj1AFM0LxeX5Bny_pcODd?usp=sharing)

 ### Author